UberGuidoZ/Flipper/Applications/ReadMe.md

 The long-awaited addition of loading plugins (applications) from the SD card is here thanks to some hard work by the Official Flipper devteam.
 Anna/hedger released a FAP pack with some pre-built plugins, ready to go.
 Check out the [Official documentation](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppsOnSDCard.md) for more info.

 And thanks to some further hard work from [xMasterX](https://github.com/xMasterX) of [Unleashed](https://github.com/Eng1n33r/flipperzero-firmware), we now have MORE working applications!

+Since it appears the FAP file needs to be compiled to work with the specific firmware you have, I've separated the FAPs into their respective folders.<br>
+**Currently RogueMaster FAP files are *not* working!
+You'll need to wait for a new release.**

 ## How to use